Q & A: What do you want to know about Covid-19 and Ireland's response to it?

-THERE’S BEEN AN increasing focus on the spreading Covid-19 coronavirus in recent days, in response to a surge in cases in Italy and new cases being reported in other countries across Europe.
+Health officials have said the advice for the general public did not change with the confirmation of the case – anyone with symptoms who has been to an affected area or been in contact with an infected person is advised to speak to their doctor (over the phone).

-So far, there have been no confirmed cases in Ireland.
-At the latest HSE briefing this afternoon, it was confirmed that there had been 100 people tested in Ireland so far.
-None of those tests have come back positive.
+Suspected cases continue to be tested, but there have been no other confirmed cases of the virus since a student at Scoil Chaitríona in Glasnevin, Dublin 9, was found to have Covid-19.

-As Europe responds to the daily developments, here at TheJournal.ie we’ve been speaking to experts in public health, microbiology and a range of other disciplines to bring you the most up to date information on the virus and Ireland’s preparedness.
+Here at TheJournal.ie we’ve been speaking to experts in public health, microbiology and a range of other disciplines to bring you the most up to date information on the virus and Ireland’s preparedness for further cases.

 As people consider changing holiday plans in the wake of the new travel advisories for Europe issued in recent days, we’ve also been putting questions to experts in consumer affairs and other areas.